 σ-Algebras

-A σ-algebra on a set is a collection of subsets of such that
+A σ-algebra on a nonempty set is a collection of subsets of that is

 A measurable space is a pair consisting of a set and a σ-algebra on .